Wesleyan Church beliefs on drinking alcohol (1843-2022)

 1996 General Conference, Indianapolis, Ind., June 9–12, 1996.

-‘Those admitted to membership in our churches commit themselves to demonstrate their life in Christ in such ways as: …
+‘Those admitted to membership in our churches commit themselves to demonstrate their life in Christ in such ways as to: …

 ‘We oppose the production, sale, purchase and use of alcoholic beverages, tobacco, narcotics, and other harmful drugs, unless for mechanical, chemical, or medicinal purposes (cf. 265:4).
 The unprescribed use of hallucinogens, stimulants, and depressants, and the misuse and abuse of regularly prescribed medicines should be prohibited; only on competent medical advice and under medical supervision should such drugs be used.
 The consequences to society stemming from substance abuse are of major concern because of their unarguably negative impact on the spiritual character and nature of individuals and the welfare of society.
 These include the creation of barriers to conversion, family dysfunction and breakdown, poverty, disease and death, increased violence and crime, the incalculable loss to national economies, and the destruction of the individual caught by the power of addiction.
 In light of the overwhelming evidence of damage to society and the spiritual health of the individual by the abuse of such substances, we believe that even where their use may be legalized, we choose total abstinence as our appropriate response…’